Schreyen's Cichlid

 6 cm

-Geographic Origin and Biotope: Strictly endemic to the majestic Lake Tanganyika (Africa).
+Geographical Origin and Habitat: Strictly endemic to the majestic Lake Tanganyika (Africa).
 This captivating cichlid is exclusively confined to shallow, moderately wave-washed coastal zones, biologically tethered to "rubble and cobble" habitats, heavily fragmented rock walls, and shattered boulder screes.
 It completely rejects vast, open sandy deserts and the crushing darkness of deep offshore waters, preferring highly oxygenated zones where bright sunlight fuels thick algal biocovers (Aufwuchs) on the rocks.

 Taxonomy and Morphology: A sleek, cryptic, and incredibly agile member of the diverse Neolamprologus genus.
 Morphologically, the schreyeni is a miniature masterpiece of hydrodynamic engineering built for life in the crevices.
 It possesses a highly cylindrical, elongated, torpedo-like body architecture allowing lightning-fast retreats into millimeter-tight rock fissures.
 The cephalic (head) profile is slightly pointed.
 It is unequivocally classified as a True Dwarf Cichlid, with fully mature adult males struggling to surpass 6-7 cm (roughly 2.5 inches) in total length.